 If the deal goes through, a contract is signed, and the process of securing financing begins.

 Step 2: Payment to the Supplier

 The financing firm will wire funds to your vendor in advance.
-Be aware that financial institutions never send money to a foreign vendor in advance via a wire transfer.
+Be aware that a traditional financial institution never sends money to a foreign vendor in advance via a wire transfer.